Read time: 12 minutes | Last updated March 15, 2021

 Why Block a Search Engine from Indexing a Webpage?

 There are four main reasons why it makes sense to block search engine crawlers from indexing a webpage using the robots.txt file.
-First, if you have webpages with duplicate content then it makes sense to block duplicate pages from being indexed as duplicate content can negatively effect your SEO.
+First, if you have webpages with duplicate content then it makes sense to block duplicate pages from being indexed as duplicate content can negatively affect your SEO.
 Second, some webpages are presented when an action is completed.
 For example, a thank you webpage is often displayed after a form is completed.
 In this instance, you probably don’t want a search engine to index the thank you page, as it only makes sense for it to be displayed after an action is taken.
-Third, perhaps you want to use a robots.txt file to stop a search engine from indexing a page to maintain privacy, but bear in mind that not all bots adhere to the stipulations of a robots.txt file.
+Third, perhaps you want to use a robots.txt file to stop a search engine from indexing a page to maintain privacy but bear in mind that not all bots adhere to the stipulations of a robots.txt file.
 Lastly, robots.txt files can help keep your bandwidth from being used up by search engine robots indexing your images, which can impact page load speed, again something that can negatively impact your SEO.

 How to Create a Robots.txt file